Commercial Hair Analysis:

 Diagnosis of heavy metal poisoning should be made only after meticulous investigation. . . .
 In our opinion, hair metal analysis does not even qualify as a screening tool.
 Hair analysis should be considered only as an exploratory research method, and the results should not be relied on to diagnose heavy metal poisoning and nutritional deficiency.
 This practice is both dubious and potentially dangerous

-Doctor's Data reports the level of a "toxic mineral" as high when the amount is near the top of its "reference range."
-This merely means that the specimen contained more than most other specimens handled by the lab.
+If a hair analysis report says that the level of a "toxic mineral" as high because the amount is near the top of its "reference range," this merely means that the specimen contained more than most other specimens handled by the lab.
 It does not mean that the level is abnormal or that the level within the patient's body is dangerous.
-In a 1998 paper, the company acknowledged that "compared to interpretation of commonly measured analyses in blood or serum, interpretation of elemental analyses from hair seems primitive."
+In a 1998 paper, the leading marketer acknowledged that "compared to interpretation of commonly measured analyses in blood or serum, interpretation of elemental analyses from hair seems primitive."
 Despite, this, the authors claimed that it would be prudent to "adopt a reference range consistent with what is observed in 95% of a healthy population."
+As far as I know, insufficient data are available to do this.

 Government Regulatory Actions